Tom-Nagy/what-you-need/DEPLOYMENT.md

 3. Navigate to your bucket and go to the **Properties** tab.
     * Scroll down to "Static website hosting" and click edit.
     * Select enable static website hosting.
 It will give us a new endpoint we can use to access it from the internet.
-    * Enter some default values for the index document (index.html) and for the error document(error.html) as we won't use them for this project.
+    * Enter some default values for the index document (index.html) and for the error document(error.html).
     * Click save changes.

 4. Navigate to the **Permissions** tab.